Westlake Chamber of Commerce

 Section 1.
 Composition of the Board

-The Board of Directors shall comprise 10-20 members, approximately one-third of whom shall be elected annually to serve for three years or until their successors are elected and have qualified.
+The Board of Directors shall comprise 10-20 members, approximately one-third of whom shall be elected annually to serve for three years or until their successors are elected and have qualified, and up to three Ex-Officio Members (see Article IV.
+Section 7 for description).
 One-third of the directors should rotate off the Board annually except for those persons elected to be Chairman-Elect (see description below in paragraph 3 of Section 2) or by re-election as set forth in the second paragraph of Section 2 below.
 The government and policy-making responsibilities of the Chamber shall be vested in the Board of Directors, which shall control its property, be responsible for its finances, and direct its affairs.

 Section 2.
 Selection and Election of Directors

-At the regular October Board Meeting, the Chairman shall appoint a nominating committee of five members of the Chamber.
+No later than the regular September Board Meeting, the Chairman shall appoint a nominating committee of five members of the Chamber.
 The Chairman shall designate the chair of that committee.
 The Chairman will certify to this nominating committee the number of vacancies on the Board for the upcoming year.
-The membership will be notified of the identity of the nominating committee members and chair by no later than 10 days after the October Board Meeting.
-The nominating committee shall, prior to the November Board Meeting, present to the Board of Directors the names of nominees for the vacant Director positions in a quantity up to twice that of the number of vacancies for which elections are being held.
+The nominating committee shall, no later than the October Board Meeting, present to the Board of Directors the names of nominees for the vacant Director positions in a quantity up to twice that of the number of vacancies for which elections are being held.
 No person shall be nominated to be a Director except by the vote of at least 3 members of the nominating committee.
 Any member in good standing for 12 consecutive months prior to nomination shall be eligible for election as a Director, unless such requirement is waived by a unanimous vote of the nominating committee for a particular desired nominee.
 No more than 1 member or employee from any 1 company shall serve on the Board during any 1 year.
 From the list of nominees supplied the Board by the nominating committee, the Board will elect the new Directors.
-Directors will be elected by majority vote of those Directors in attendance at the November Board Meeting.
+Directors will be elected by majority vote of those Directors in attendance at a Board Meeting no later than the November Board Meeting.

-If a current Director wishes to be considered for another consecutive term on the Board, he or she must notify the Chairman of that desire at least 5 days before the regular October Board Meeting.
-In those years in which a current Director has indicated his/her wish to be considered for another consecutive term, the Chairman will distribute to all of the Directors in attendance at the regular October Board Meeting an evaluation form concerning the Director(s) who have indicated an interest in continuing service on the Board.
-In the event they are not able to attend the October meeting, a Director may submit evaluation forms for Directors seeking re-election.
+If a current Director wishes to be considered for another consecutive term on the Board, he or she must notify the Chairman of that desire at least 5 days after the regular Board Meeting in which the nominating committee is announced.
+In those years in which a current Director has indicated his/her wish to be considered for another consecutive term, the Chairman will distribute to all of the Directors in attendance at this Board Meeting an evaluation form concerning the Director(s) who have indicated an interest in continuing service on the Board.
+In the event they are not able to attend this meeting, a Director may submit evaluation forms for Directors seeking re-election.

 These evaluation forms will be anonymous in all respects and sealed at the time of their completion.
 These evaluation forms will not be turned in to the Board but, rather, will be delivered, sealed, to the chairperson of the nominating committee.
 The nominating committee will review all of the anonymous evaluations in determining whether to nominate the current Board Director for continued service on the Board.
 For a current Board member to be nominated for another, consecutive term on the Board requires a vote of at least 4 members of the nominating committee.
 No Board member may serve more than 2 consecutive terms on the Board.
 After at least 1 year off the Board, any former Director may be re-elected to the Board pursuant to the procedures set forth above.

-A person elected by the Board to serve as Chairman-Elect, pursuant to Article V, herein, shall be deemed to have been automatically re-elected to another, consecutive 3-year term beyond the one in which they were elected Chairman-Elect.
+A person elected by the Board to serve as Chairman-Elect, pursuant to Article V, herein, shall be deemed to have been automatically re-elected to another, consecutive 3-year term of which year one begins the year in which they were elected Chairman-Elect.

-Those persons elected to fill the vacant Board positions will be announced at the November formal luncheon meeting.
+Those persons elected to fill the vacant Board positions will be announced at a formal chamber meeting in the last quarter of the year.
 At the January Board Meeting of the next year, newly elected Board members are seated to begin new terms.

 Section 3.
 Seating of New Directors